OpsMx/argo-cd/docs/operator-manual/applicationset/Generators-Git.md

 **Note**: The right-most *directory* name always becomes `{{.path.basename}}`.
 For example, from `- path: /one/two/three/four/config.json`, `{{.path.basename}}` will be `four`.
 The filename can always be accessed using `{{.path.filename}}`.

-**Note**: If the `pathParamPrefix` option is specified, all `path`-related parameter names above will be prefixed with the specified value and a dot separator.
-E.g., if `pathParamPrefix` is `myRepo`, then the generated parameter name would be `myRepo.path` instead of `path`.
-Using this option is necessary in a Matrix generator where both child generators are Git generators (to avoid conflicts when merging the child generators’ items).

 **Note**: The default behavior of the Git file generator is very greedy.
 Please see [Git File Generator Globbing](./Generators-Git-File-Globbing.md) for more information.